Our collective relationship with finance is broken.

 Why is this happening?

 Yes, there are systemic inefficiencies.
 Yes, the Fed and QE are a major problem.
 Yes, the government can do more (or at least borrow less and/or spend less).
 Yes, corporations can behave more responsibly.
 Yes, employers can do more.
 But, what is happening on the individual level?
 Why is there a total collapse of personal financial management?
 Why are so many people, in the wealthiest country in the world, financially handicapped?
 Why are people that are generating good incomes still so stuck?
+What is happening on the individual level of financial management?

 Personal Finance thinking is medieval.
-There is an epidemic failure within the system and society in understanding what is really happening, and how to address the actual problem.
+There is an epidemic failure within the system and throughout society in understanding what is really happening, and how to address the actual problem.
 This leads people to completely misjudge their financial decisions and behaviors.

-There are alarmingly low-level financial literacy throughout our culture: Two-thirds of Americans can’t pass a five-question financial literacy test, according to FINRA.
+There are alarmingly low-level financial literacy throughout our culture: Two-thirds of Americans can’t even pass a five-question financial literacy test, according to FINRA.

 “The economics profession has been abysmal in analyzing this”